TobiasPSP/doneland_sources/Components/Data/Data Transmission/Wireless/Short Range Device/FM/GFSK/Transceiver/HC-12/README.md

 | FU2 | Super Power Saving | 80uA | 1200-4800 | 250kBps |
 | FU3 | Normal | 16mA | 1200-115200 | 236kBps |
 | FU4 | Long Distance | 16mA | 1200 | 500bps |

+Internally, the firmware translates these modes into the appropriate digital FM modulations.
+You have no direct control over these settings.

+This explains why you may experience communication problems when using different *HC-12* modules from different sources.
+If you experience issues, always start by checking the firmware versions using `AT+VER`.

+When modules use different firmwares, these firmwares may use different *FM modulations*, making communication incompatible.
+Try using one of the other modes, i.e. `FU3` or `FU1`, to check whether the modules can connect this way.

+The reason why different modules use different firmwares which in turn use incompatible modulations is the radio chip:

+Boards with the more sophisticated *SI4463* can take advantage of more sophisticated modulations like *(G)MSK* for higher data rates, or better long distance performance.
+These modes are not available on boards using the *SI4438*.

 ### Transmission Speed
 The *serial baud rate* controls the *over the air* baud rate.